LukeShortCloud/rootpages/src/ansible.rst

 Then any custom variable can be defined and associated with a string.
 A host specifically can also have it's variables defined on the same line as it's Ansible inventory variables.
 [3] A few examples are listed below.
-These can also be defined in separate files as explained in `Configuration - Inventory -
+These can also be defined in separate files as explained in the "Variables" chapter.
-Variables <#configuration---inventory---variables>`__.

 Example: